-Quick Live News is a browser hijacker which promotes the quicklivenews.com address, a fake search engine.
-Typically, apps of this type promote such search engines by changing certain browser's settings.
-Also, most of them collect browsing data.
-It is common that users do not download and install browser hijackers knowingly, intentionally.
-Therefore, they are categorized as potentially unwanted applications (PUAs).
-This particular browser hijacker is distributed together with another PUA called Safeplex Search.
+Quick Live News is a browser hijacker which promotes quicklivenews.com (the address of a fake search engine).
+Typically, apps of this type promote these search engines by changing certain browser settings.
+Most also collect browsing data.
+Commonly, users do not download or install browser hijackers intentionally and, therefore, they are categorized as potentially unwanted applications (PUAs).
+This particular browser hijacker is distributed with another PUA called Safeplex Search.

-Quick Live News sets quicklivenews.com as an address of a default search engine, homepage and new tab so that users would visit it when they open a browser, new tab and/or enter search queries into URL bar.
-Quite often browser hijackers do not allow users to undo, modify settings that were assigned by them unless users uninstall them.
-Therefore, a browser hijacked by Quick Live News can be stopped from opening a quicklivenews.com by uninstalling this app.
-Quicklivenews.com is a fake search engine because it displays results generated by Yahoo/redirects users to search.yahoo.com.
-It simply does not generate any unique, independent results.
-Another problem with most apps of this type is that they operate as information tracking tools.
-It is common that they collect browsing data like user's IP addresses, geolocations, entered search queries, URLs of visited websites, etc. Some browser hijackers can access sensitive information as well.
-The biggest problem with it is that collected information could be sold to third parties (potentially, cyber criminals) who would misuse it to generate revenue in other ways.
-Therefore, a browser hijacker like Quick Live News may cause problems related to browsing safety, privacy or even identity theft.
-If Quick Live News, Safeplex Search or other PUA is already installed on a browser and/or operating system, then it should be eliminated as soon as possible.
+Quick Live News sets quicklivenews.com as the address of the default search engine, homepage, and new tab.
+Therefore, users are forced to visit this site when they open a browser, new tab, or enter search queries into the URL bar.
+Browser hijackers do not allow users to undo/modify settings that were assigned by them, unless users uninstall the rogue software.
+Therefore, a browser hijacked by Quick Live News can be prevented from opening quicklivenews.com by uninstalling this app.
+Quicklivenews.com is classified as a fake search engine, since it displays results generated by Yahoo (by simply redirecting to search.yahoo.com).
+I.e., it does not generate any unique results.
+Most PUAs track and record browsing data: users' IP addresses, geolocations, entered search queries, URLs of visited websites, etc. Some browser hijackers can access private, sensitive information as well.
+The information is sold to third parties (potentially, cyber criminals) who misuse it to generate revenue in other ways.
+Therefore, a browser hijacker such as Quick Live News can cause problems relating to browsing safety, privacy, and even identity theft.
+Remove Quick Live News, Safeplex Search and other PUAs from browsers and operating systems immediately.

 |Name||Quick Live News|